RajBarmon0/C-Programming-Projects/README.md

 # C-Programming-Projects

 ## Projects 1

-## If an employee's salary is input through the keyboard write a program to find his gross salary as per the following company policy.
+ <h1>If an employee's salary is input through the keyboard write a program to find his gross salary as per the following company policy.</h1>

 1. If basic salary is less than Taka 25000, then House rent Allowance is 10% of basic salary and Dearness allowance is 70% of basic salary.